onestop-project/alien-freshwater-fauna-portugal/README.md

 ## Rationale

-This repository contains the functionality to standardize the data of Checklist of non-native freshwater fauna in Portugal to a [Darwin Core Archive](https://www.gbif.org/darwin-core) that can be harvested by [GBIF](https://www.gbif.org/).
+This repository contains the functionality to standardize the data of [Non-native freshwater fauna in Portugal: A review](https://doi.org/10.1016/j.scitotenv.2018.09.251) to a [Darwin Core Archive](https://www.gbif.org/darwin-core) that can be harvested by [GBIF](https://www.gbif.org/).

 ## Workflow